ranjithreddy-31/flask-react/README.md

 ## Features
 - **Fee:**
   - Allows users to add a feed and comments under it.
+  - Update [07/15/2024]
+    - Users can add photos in their posts and can view profiles
+    - Users should be able to delete their posts now

 - **Todo List:**
   - Allows users to add, delete, and mark tasks as completed.